Vitamin B3 - niacin dosage

 Standard niacin (nicotinic acid) is naturally produced in your body.
 And considered non-toxic.

-Niacin can lower blood pressure so if you are on blood pressure lowering medication be cautious about supplementing with niacin.
+Niacin can cause low blood pressure so if you are on blood pressure drugs be cautious about supplementing with niacin.

 Niacin may decrease the effectiveness of diabetes medication because long-term use of niacin can increase blood sugar.
 So you may need to increase your diabetes meds.